byllgrim/mvi/README.md

 	h,j,k,l   - left, down, up, right
 	i         - insert

-Search, substitute, etc, should rather be in a fork.

 ## Dependencies
 * ncursesw (I plan to remove this dependency)
 * [libutf](http://git.suckless.org/libutf/)

+## Description
+This is supposed to be a very minimal vi clone.
+Only a tiny subset of commands are supported.
+Search, substitute, etc, should rather be in a fork.

+Some behaviour is slightly different.
+For instance moving to the end of a line, or moving downwards within a line.

+Beware that it is still a work in progress.